 (U) We considered management comments on a draft of this report when preparing the final report.
 DoD Directive 7650.3 requires that recommendations be resolved promptly.
 The Acting Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs responded for the Under Secretary of Defense for Policy for Recommendations 1.a and 1.b.
 Comments from the Acting Assistant Secretary were not responsive for Recommendations 1.a and 1.b.
-Comments from the Acting Assistant Secretary were not responsive for Recommendations 1.a and 1.b.
-Comments from the Acting Assistant Secretary were not responsive for Recommendation 2.a and were not responsive for Recommendation 2.b.
+Comments from the Acting Assistant Secretary were not Recommendation 2.b.
 Therefore, we request that the Under Secretary of Defense for Policy and the Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs provide comments to the final report by September 16, 2013.